ealvan/perudocs/src/purpose.md

 # Comments from you
 I will love to hear from your opinions here:

-1. Your opinions
+1. Your opinions.
-2. Ways to do better this website.
+2. Or just say whatever you like.
-3. Or just say whatever you like.
+3. if you had a question about Chivay, i will asnwer you.

-All I want is hear from you your opinion 😊.
+All I want is hear from you whatever you want to share or say to me 😊.
 My email is: mattdivs1@gmail.com